ximplementation/ximplementation/src/site/markdown/manual.md

 The [ImplementeeMethodInvocationFactory](apidocs/org/ximplementation/support/ImplementeeMethodInvocationFactory.html) is an interface for getting [ImplementeeMethodInvocation](apidocs/org/ximplementation/support/ImplementeeMethodInvocation.html) which encapsulating the final concrete invocation info(eg. the <i>implement method</i> with the max invocation priority and the corresponding <i>implementor</i> instance) for an <i>implementee method</i> invocation.
 The [DefaultImplementeeMethodInvocationFactory](apidocs/org/ximplementation/support/DefaultImplementeeMethodInvocationFactory.html) is a concrete `ImplementeeMethodInvocationFactory` and used by [ProxyImplementeeBeanBuilder](apidocs/org/ximplementation/support/ProxyImplementeeBeanBuilder.html) by default.

-Each call on <i>implementee method</i> of an <i>implementee</i> instance created by [ProxyImplementeeBeanBuilder](apidocs/org/ximplementation/support/ProxyImplementeeBeanBuilder.html) will first call the [ImplementeeMethodInvocationFactory](apidocs/org/ximplementation/support/ImplementeeMethodInvocationFactory.html)'s `get` method for getting an [ImplementeeMethodInvocation](apidocs/org/ximplementation/support/ImplementeeMethodInvocation.html) instance, then call the got `ImplementeeMethodInvocation`'s `invoke()` method and returns its result as the <i>implementee method</i> invocation result.
+Each call on <i>implementee method</i> of an <i>implementee</i> instance created by [ProxyImplementeeBeanBuilder](apidocs/org/ximplementation/support/ProxyImplementeeBeanBuilder.html) will first call the [ImplementeeMethodInvocationFactory](apidocs/org/ximplementation/support/ImplementeeMethodInvocationFactory.html)'s `get` method to get an [ImplementeeMethodInvocation](apidocs/org/ximplementation/support/ImplementeeMethodInvocation.html) instance, then call the got `ImplementeeMethodInvocation`'s `invoke()` method and returns its result as the <i>implementee method</i> invocation result.